daem0nc0re/PrivFu/README.md

 Available Modules:

         + lookup - Lookup account's SID.
-        + read   - Read file with S4U logon.
         + shell  - Perform S4U logon and get shell.
-Target account should be local account.

 [*] To see help for each modules, specify "-m <Module> -h" as arguments.